RetroAchievements/docs/docs/developer-docs/devquests.md

 ![DQ017](/devquest-017.png) ![DQ017](/devquest-017-2.png)

 **Type**: Set Creation
-**Goal**: Publish 2 Sets for 2 different sports games, 1 must be a physical sport
+**Goal**: Publish 2 Sets for 2 different sports games, 1 must be a physical sport **Repeatable**: Yes (Up to 2 times)
-**Repeatable**: No
-**Repeatable**: Yes (Up to 2 times)

-1. That means both sets must be DIFFERENT SPORTS.
-You cannot do two baseball games, or two soccer games.
 1. That means both sets must be DIFFERENT SPORTS.
 You cannot do two baseball games, or two soccer games.
 The sequel requires all 4 sports to be different.
 2. Must be full sets containing all content and challenges appropriate to the game.
 3. No Homebrew/Hacks/Unlicensed.